The Voice (American TV series) season 15: Live showsColor key:'

-Week 1: Live Playoffs (Nov 12 & 13)
+Week 1: Live Playoffs (Nov.
+12 & 13)

 The Live Playoffs comprised episodes 15 and 16.
 The 24 artists perform, with two artists from each team advancing based on the viewers' vote, and each coach completing their respective teams with their own choice.
 The Monday night broadcast featured all teams and the Tuesday night broadcast featured the results, along with the final Comeback Stage matchup.

 Ballerini was added as the fifth coach and has coached six artists who did not turn a chair in the Blind Auditions to help them get a second chance to return to the competition for the live shows.
 They had their own battles and knockouts, and only two, Ayanna Joni and Lynnea Moorer, competed via America's vote (similar to the Instant Save) for a place in the Top 13.
 Moorer was revealed the winner of "The Comeback Stage", and joined Team Kelly on the Top 13.

-With the elimination of Kameron Marlowe, this marked the first time since the seventh season that Levine did not include the artist that he stole in the Knockouts in his top three, as Brian Johnson, Amy Vachal, Shalyah Fearing, Josh Gallagher, Lilli Passero, Adam Cunningham, and Sharane Calister were all either chosen by him or voted into his top three by the public in the eighth, ninth, tenth, eleventh, twelfth, thirteenth, and fourteenth seasons, respectively.
+With the elimination of Kameron Marlowe, this marked the first time since the 7th season that Levine did not include the artist that he stole in the Knockouts in his top three, as Brian Johnson, Amy Vachal, Shalyah Fearing, Josh Gallagher, Lilli Passero, Adam Cunningham, and Sharane Calister were all either chosen by him or voted into his top three by the public in the 8th, 9th, 10th, 11th, 12th, 13th, and 14th seasons, respectively.

-Week 2: Top 13 (Nov 19 & 20)
+Week 2: Top 13 (Nov.
+19 & 20)

 This week's theme was “Dedications”.
 The three artists with the fewest votes competed for an Instant Save, with two leaving the competition.

 This season, the live show voting mechanism has changed. iTunes purchases of the singles released by the top 13 artists were instead replaced with Apple Music streams which now count as votes.
 This also affected the iTunes multiplier bonus from past seasons.
 This time, the artist (and only one) with the most streams after the closing of the voting window would receive a fivefold multiplier.

 The Apple Music multiplier was awarded to Reagan Strange.
 The singles charted in the top 10 this week was Kirk Jay (#10).

-Week 3: Top 11 (Nov 26 & 27)
+Week 3: Top 11 (Nov.
+26 & 27)

 The theme for this week was "Fan Night", meaning that the artists performed songs chosen by the fans.
 The two artists with the fewest votes will compete for an Instant Save, with one leaving the competition.

 The Apple Music multiplier was awarded to Strange, while two artists had singles reached Top 10 on iTunes (Kennedy Holmes (#7) and Kymberli Joye (#8).